-ALL METAL: Threshold (not adjustable in stat mode), Audio Pitch, Sensitivity, and Manual Ground Balance
+ALL METAL: Threshold, Audio Pitch, Sensitivity, and Manual Ground Balance

-DISCRIMINATION: Sensitivity, Discrimination Level, Notch, Number of Tones, and Process Number
+DISCRIMINATION: Sensitivity, Discrimination Level, Notch, Number of Tones, and Process Number.

 To select a function, push the MENU button and continue pushing in order to move to the function you want.
 The word SETTING will pop up in the middle of the display, and the present setting of that function will be displayed as a number.